The famous and unthought MVI misconception in Android, alongside MVVM

 MVVM is actually MVC?

-MVVM on Android is actually MVC, if you come to think about it, you usually write CustomNamedViewModel that inherits from androidx.ViewModel, I don’t see the benefit of unnecessary sub-classing, what do you have access to?
+, I don’t see the benefit of unnecessary sub-classing, what do you have access to?
 Nothing, what does it do?
 Nothing, but does it?
-Yeah, it just has onCleared method of course and lots of other things going behind the scenes just because you’ve sub-classed something.
+Yeah, it just has onCleared

-The androidx.ViewModel was the iteration of the failed Loaders, by that reference you can think of the androidx.ViewModel as a Presenter, you have a repository in there that brings you data that you expose as a LiveData, StateFlow, Channel etc… you can even call it a Provider.
+, you have a repository in there that brings you data that you expose as a LiveData, StateFlow, Channel etc… you can even call it a Provider.

 The whole naming is wrong and they’ve done it again with Jetpack Compose, Google… when will you learn?

-Then what is androidx.ViewModel?
+Then what is androidx.ViewModel

-androidx.ViewModel is a RetainedObject, an object that’s brought to you by the infamous and powerful data structure, Map<*, *> (dictionary), but as every other thing in Android, none of it could be easily accessed by you (the developer) as they hide it behind factories and not exposing it for unknown reasons?
+(dictionary), but as every other thing in Android, none of it could be easily accessed by you (the developer) as they hide it behind factories and not exposing it for unknown reasons?

-What is androidx.ViewModel, again?
+What is androidx.ViewModel

-An abstraction that doesn’t sit between MVVM and it’s not that VM part, is created once and stored inside the ViewModelStore which means that they don’t survive process death (only configuration change) and thats’s why you’ve seen a SavedStateHandle passed inside them, so that you can delegate something to be persisted.
+An abstraction that doesn’t sit between MVVM and it’s not that VM part, is created once and stored inside the ViewModelStore which means that they don’t survive process death (only configuration change) and thats’s why you’ve seen a SavedStateHandle

-What is androidx.ViewModel, again?
+, again?
 A subtle but loud mistake.

 I feel sorry for the folks on the Android team that had to agree to such thing as mentioned here, here and here.